-It has been a few days since I have been using the Macbook Pro (July 2019 refresh).
+It has been a few days since I used the Macbook Pro (July 2019 refresh).

 Although I have written a detailed review of MacBook Pro after using wait for a few days, I am still exploring things that amaze me.

-So instead of updating my review, I wanted to write about the things that I am liking in the new MacBook Pro.
+So instead of updating my review, I wanted to write about what I like in the new MacBook Pro.
 Maybe I will keep updating it as I discover many other use cases.

 The Small Form Factor of the New MacBook Pro